Connect with others who understand.

 Narcolepsy is a chronic neurological sleep disorder characterized by excessive daytime sleepiness.
 In people with narcolepsy, the brain doesn’t adequately regulate sleep and wake cycles, leading to abnormal sleep patterns.

 A standard sleep cycle includes two types of sleep: rapid eye movement (REM) sleep and non-REM (NREM) sleep.
 During REM sleep, people dream and their bodies are limp.
-Normally it takes a person an hour to an hour-and-a-half to enter REM sleep.
+Normally, it takes a person an hour to an hour-and-a-half to enter REM sleep.
 People with narcolepsy can enter REM sleep in just 15 minutes.

 For people without narcolepsy, REM sleep, NREM sleep, and wakefulness are separate states.
-However, in people with narcolepsy the states of being asleep and being awake blur together.
+However, in people with narcolepsy, the states of being asleep and being awake blur together.
 For example, the muscle limpness that normally only occurs during REM sleep can occur suddenly when a person is awake.

 There are two main types of narcolepsy — type 1, or narcolepsy with cataplexy, and type 2, or narcolepsy without cataplexy.
 The terminology used to describe types of narcolepsy changed in 2014 with the publication of the third edition of The International Classification of Sleep Disorders.
 Rarely, people can develop secondary narcolepsy as the result of an injury.